NIKOLENKO-TE/GuerrillaMailAPI/readme.md

 - Ensure correct usage of tokens and handle expired sessions.
 - API rate limits may apply based on usage patterns.

-For more detailed usage, refer to the API's interactive documentation at [https://api.guerrillamail.com](https://api.guerrillamail.com).
+For more detailed usage, refer to the API's interactive documentation at [HomePage Guerrillamail.com](https://www.guerrillamail.com/).

 ---